-- In the government-wide statements, the net position of the District at June 30, 2023 was a deficit \$5.4 million.
-Net position is composed of net investment in capital assets of \$46.4 million, \$.8 million restricted for OPEB RHIA and a deficit unrestricted net position of \$52.6 million. - The District's total net position improved by \$8.1 million for the fiscal year.
-A small part of this improvement (\$0.1 million) was related to the implementation of GASBS No. 96 and the related restatement of net position as of July 1, 2022.
-Of note, earnings on investments increased by \$1.4 million due to rising interest rates and the district saw sizable increases in revenue related to property taxes, the State School Fund and unrestricted state and local funds.
-One-time funding from the Elementary and Secondary School Emergency Relief (ESSER) Fund grants was also a significant factor. - The District's governmental funds reported a combined ending fund balance of \$101.7 million, a decrease of \$24.2 million from the prior year.
-Approximately 11.6 percent of this total amount, \$11.8 million, is unassigned and available for appropriation at the District's discretion. - At the end of the fiscal year, unassigned fund balance for the General Fund was \$11.8 million, which represents about 18.5 percent of total General Fund expenditures. - Total cost of all the District's programs was \$97.9 million for the fiscal year, an increase of \$9.2 million over the prior year.
+- In the government-wide statements, the net position of the District at June 30, 2024 was a deficit \$4.4 million.
+Net position is composed of net investment in capital assets of \$49.6 million, \$0.8 million restricted for OPEB RHIA, \$1.5 million restricted for capital projects, \$1.2 million restricted for student activities, \$0.6 million restricted for food services and a deficit unrestricted net position of \$58.1 million. - The District's total net position improved by \$0.9 million for the fiscal year primarily due to higher than anticipated revenues associated with interest on investments, State School Fund payments and Federal Forest Fee payments. - The District's governmental funds reported a combined ending fund balance of \$71.3 million, a decrease of \$30.4 million from the prior year.
+Approximately 15.2 percent of this total amount, \$10.9 million, is unassigned and available for appropriation at the District's discretion. - At the end of the fiscal year, unassigned fund balance for the General Fund was \$10.9 million, which represents about 15.9 percent of total General Fund expenditures. - Total cost of all the District's programs was \$97.1 million for the fiscal year, a decrease of \$0.8 million over the prior year.